 Great Shearwaters breed on Nightingale Island, Inaccessible Island, Tristan da Cunha, and Gough Island.
 It is one of only a few bird species to migrate from breeding grounds in the Southern Hemisphere to the Northern Hemisphere.

-No South Polar Skua this evening as we passed Bishop Rock lighthouse on the way back.
-We go again tomorrow
+No South Polar Skua was spotted this evening as we passed the Bishop Rock lighthouse on our way back.
+We will try again tomorrow.

 Day 2 Pelagic

-Today Me, Dan, and Neil spent the morning walking around St. Mary's.
-2 Great White Egrets and 2 Common Rosefinch were seen.
+Today, Dan, Neil, and I spent the morning walking around St. Mary's.
+We saw 2 Great White Egrets and 2 Common Rosefinches.

 Dan and Neil

-Dan found two Common Rosefinch's by St. Mary's airport, which showed well.
+Dan found two Common Rosefinches by St. Mary's airport, which showed well.
 We left St. Mary's at 1pm for the next Pelagic.

 Adrian getting the bread in for the Pelagic from the local Co-Op

-At sea, various locations: 15 Great Shearwaters, Sooty Shearwater, 2 European Storm Petrel, 4 Great Skuas and a Balearic Shearwater
+At sea, various locations: 15 Great Shearwaters, Sooty Shearwater, 2 European Storm Petrels, 4 Great Skuas and a Balearic Shearwater

 Great Skua